Congenital Heart Disease

 There are various types of congenital heart disease, and an individual may have more than one defect.
 The severity can range from no symptoms or mild symptoms that don’t require treatment to serious conditions that require surgical intervention.

-Congenital heart disease in 8p Heroes with an inversion/duplication/deletion tends to be minor and often resolves spontaneously, in contrast to 8p Heroes with a deletion, where the conditions may require more attention.
+Congenital heart disease in 8p Heroes with an inversion/duplication/deletion tends to be minor and often resolves spontaneously, in contrast to 8p Heroes with a deletion only, where the conditions may require more attention.2

 8p Hero’s should receive an Echocardiogram to assess for congenital heart disease.